 If your loan is owned by Fannie Mae or Freddie Mac, you will be evaluated for a deed-in-lieu of foreclosure based on their specific program guidelines.

-If you are interested in a deed-in-lieu, call us at 888-504-7300, Monday – Thursday 6:00 am to 7:00 pm PST and Friday 6:00 am to 6:00 PST.
+If you are interested in a deed-in-lieu, call us at 888-504-7300, 8AM to 6PM CT Monday through Friday.
 If you do not have a Home Retention Specialist (your single point of contact) already assigned to you, we will assign one.
 Your Home Retention Specialist will work with you through the entire process.

 Your Home Retention Specialist will ask you some basic questions about your income, expenses, your home and your intentions about your home.
 You should have the following information available when you call:

 - The reason why you cannot or expect not to be able to make your loan payments.